dhirajiitp/test2/README.md

-# checking push without password
+#new  checking push without password